MarkusG/hubrelease/README.md

 # hubrelease

-hubrelease automates the creation of GitHub releases and the uploading of files to releases. hubrelease automatically detects a repository's upstream GitHub repository from its remotes, prompting the user for input if multiple GitHub repositories are found.
-Users can optionally edit the release messages in the terminal, similar to `git commit`.
+hubrelease allows you to create GitHub releases from the command line. hubrelease automatically detects a repository's upstream GitHub repository from its remotes, prompting the user for input if multiple GitHub repositories are found.
+Users can optionally add release assets, and edit the release messages in the terminal, similar to `git commit`.

 ## Basic Usage
 ```